 Read more: Cycling Weekly guide to cycling in Mallorca

 Good to know: Once a year the Mallorca 312 takes over the island.
 You can choose to ride 312, 225 or 167km.
 The long route used to circle the entire island, but it now runs across the North and West, avoiding Palma, and allowing for closed road sections.
-In 2018, it’s being held on April 28 – the event is already sold out but it’s worth considering for 2019.
+In 2020, it’s being held on April 25 – 27.

 Flight time: 2 hours 30 minutes to Palma (Port de Pollença is about 60km, 1 hour drive away)